butlerx/presentation/slides/sistem-2020.md

----
-title: Observability, is it a buzz word or something you should care about
-description: >-
-  Cian is an SRE for demonware's data pipeline team working on metrics, logs and game events systems.
-In the talk he be going in to Observability and what it is.
-He will talk about why you should care about observability in your programs and how to use it.
-author: Cian Butler <butlerx@notthe.cloud>
-link: github.com/butlerx
----

-# Observability, is it a buzz word or something you should care about
+### Observability, is it a buzz word or something you should care about

-notes?:
+notes:

 - Who's heard of Observability?
 - Who am I.